sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerAdminFolder.md

   * ParentAdminFolderUid (System.Int32) The UID of the parent admin folder; the root folder references itself (zero)

   * TotalChildApplications (System.Int32) The number of applications in this admin folder (including any applications in child folders)

+  * TotalChildCatalogs (System.Int32) The number of catalogs in this admin folder (including any catalogs in child folders)

   * Uid (System.Int32) The unique ID of the admin folder (the root folder has the value zero)